-In NSW, the responsible person for a motor vehicle which is alleged to have committed an offence against the Road Transport Legislation must give the police details of who the driver of the vehicle was at the relevant point in time.
+In New South Wales, the responsible person for a motor vehicle which is alleged to have committed an offence against the Road Transport Legislation must give the police details of who the driver of the vehicle was at the relevant point in time.
 The maximum penalty for this offence is a fine of 20 penalty units.

 The offence of Failure to Comply With Responsible Driver Form of Demand is pursuant to section 177 of the Road Transport Act 2013.
 The law establishing the offence states: